-In most first offense DUI cases, the court will allow you to apply for alternative sentencing.
-This means instead of actual jail time you would satisfy your jail sentence by doing Sheriff work project of home electronic monitoring.
+In most DUI cases, the court will allow you to apply for alternative sentencing.
+This means instead of actual jail time you would satisfy your jail sentence by doing some form of alternative sentencing like community service or home electronic monitoring.
 These can be done in your home state.

 You can expect to pay approximately $2000 or more if you are convicted of a DUI.
 Most courts will allow you to make payments.
 If you fail to make payments, you will be referred to collections.
 If you are referred to collections, you may have your probation violated for not making payments.
 In some jurisdictions, you may be able to convert you your fines/fees to alternative sentencing which can save you a lot of money.

 You will be in violation of probation if you fail to comply with the court ordered probation terms.
 If probation is violated, the judge will issue a bench warrant which will be sent to law enforcement.
 You will then be arrested and brought back to court to answer for the violation of probation.